Decoy Effect

 Where to Apply the Decoy Effect

-Pricing pages: Classic application — three tiers where the middle decoy makes the recommended plan look dominant.
+Pricing pages: Classic application — three tiers where the middle option makes the recommended plan look dominant.

 Upsell flows: Show a product bundle where a lesser option (fewer items, smaller quantity) is priced to make the full bundle look like the clear winner.

-Annual vs monthly plans: Monthly plan is often the decoy — expensive per month, making annual look like a steal.
+Annual vs monthly plans: The monthly plan often functions as a decoy — it’s more expensive per period, making annual look like an obvious saving.

 Testing Decoy Effect Hypotheses